ajcwebdev/dash-transcripts/incubator-weekly/q1-24-quarterly-report.md

 [70:07] trying to do that on pure front end, rather than subside rendering.
 It's just, it's a joke and it was just faster than the next as well.
 Just, yeah, [70:15] we really like remix.
 I actually, um, last year I reached out to remix.
 [70:20] They were having this conference last year and I reached out to them, um, cause I know them from local meetups, uh, Kent at least.
-And, and, [70:27] and Michael and Ryan I've met as well.
+And, and, [70:27] and Michael and Rion I've met as well.
 Um, I wanted to sponsor them.
 I have dash sponsor them, or at least to open a conversation about it.
 They, [70:36] they ultimately didn't feel comfortable with that because they are now owned by Shopify who is, you know, a payment provider.
 So they, [70:48] they weren't comfortable with it.
 I, I would hope that at some point we can break into that, um, [70:54] give them some money and, and help increase a dashes reputation in this space as we discussed earlier.